unsorted-repos/PublicCodeLibrary/AutomationAndSystems/TaskWarrior/Login and start cronjob service automatically/HowTo.md

 Working towards this solution, I learned cronjobs are intended for things to run periodically rather than at specific events such as startup.
 To run things at startup in WSL you can use the file  `/home/<username>/.bashrc`.

   [1]: https://i.stack.imgur.com/7rn3J.png

+ ###TODO:###
+  0. Make backup storage location a parameter in stead of requiring it to be replaced in all the lines.
+  1. Add the location of the customsort and this script itself to prevent requiring to execute this manual again if you re-install taskwarrior.